Riyapatel1224/PolyglotPracticeHub/C++/practice/theory.md

 Multlevel inheritance : Multilevel inheritance is a process of deriving a class from another derived class.

-Hierarchical inheritance :
+Hierarchical inheritance : Hierarchical inheritance is defined as the process of deriving more than one class from a base class.

 Multiple inheritance : Multiple inheritance is the process of deriving a new class that inherits the attributes from two or more classes.

-Hybrid inheritance
+Hybrid inheritance : Hybrid inheritance is a combination of more than one type of inheritance.

 -------------------------------------------------------------------------------------------------------